 What Is Kimchi?

+This version keeps the soul of kimchi intact while making it accessible for vegan and plant-based eaters.
 We love adding this zippy fermented cabbage to everything!

 Here are a couple kimchi-forward bowls I am genuinely obsessed with from the blog!
 Both these recipes are plant-based and vegan!